yibing-shi/YibingTest/scala/mixed-build/README.txt

       </plugin>

 ===Build===
-1. mvn clean package
+mvn clean package

+===Open project in eclipse===
-2. mvn eclipse:clean eclipse:eclipse
+1. mvn eclipse:clean eclipse:eclipse
-3. import the project in Elipse (should install scala-ide for eclipse first)
+2. import the project in Elipse (should install scala-ide for eclipse first)

-4. Run/Debug
+===Open project in IntelliJ===
+1. Install scala and sbt plugin for IntelliJ
+2. Open/Import this maven project in IntelliJ